Western sanctions tighten squeeze on Iran oil exports

 On June 28, Washington will slap sanctions on foreign banks facilitating Iran's oil trade, making doing business with Tehran all the more difficult.

-On Wednesday, news emerged that the U.S. government recently forced Dubai-based Noor Islamic Bank to stop channeling Iranian oil money, cutting off another of Iran's links to the international banking system.
+On Wednesday, news emerged that the U.S. government recently forced Dubai-based Noor Islamic Bank to stop channelling Iranian oil money, cutting off another of Iran's links to the international banking system.

 The world's biggest electronic bank clearing system, SWIFT, is also preparing to block Iran's central bank from using its network to transfer funds.